What are the Characteristics of Young Adult Literature?

 What is a "Young Adult"?

 In realistic Young Adult literature, the language in dialogue tends to reflect teenager slang.
 However, publishers are sometimes wary of swearing, or the author might be a bit out of touch with the times.
+It should be noted that authors often strive to balance authenticity with broader accessibility.

 It must be taken into account, though, that adults make up a big portion of the actual audience of Young Adult fiction - even more than a half.
+This cross-generational appeal is often due to the universal themes and emotional depth found in these stories.

 Who writes Young Adult literature?